xp44mm/Notebook/Compilers/left-right.md

 Consider the set of items $I_2$, The first item in this set makes ACTION[$2, =$] be "shift 6."
 Since FOLLOW($R$) contains $=$ (to see why, consider the derivation $S \implies  L = R \implies  * R = R)$, the second item sets ACTION[$2, =$] to "reduce $R \to L$".
 Since there is both a shift and a reduce entry in ACTION[$2, =$], state 2 has a shift/reduce conflict on input symbol $=$.

 Grammar (4.49) is not ambiguous.
 This shift/reduce conflict arises from the fact that the SLR parser construction method is not powerful enough to remember enough left context to decide what action the parser should take on input $=$, having seen a string reducible to $L$.
 The canonical and LALR methods, to be discussed next, will succeed on a larger collection of grammars, including grammar (4.49).
 Note, however, that there are unambiguous grammars for which every LR parser construction method will produce a parsing action table with parsing action conflicts.
-Fortunately, such grammars can generally be avoided in programming language applications. $\Box$
+Fortunately, such grammars can generally be avoided in programming language applications. □

 ### 4.6.5 Viable Prefixes